London coffee shop, Change Please, might take card, but it’s all about the change.

 And trust us, that warm cup of joe is bound to taste a little better knowing that it’s actually doing some good in the world.
 Staffed by the homeless to help the homeless, it seems as though Change Please are really onto a winning business model.

-With coffee carts and stations set up in Goodge Street, Clapham Common Station, Borough Market, Canary Wharf, London Bridge, Here East and New Oxford Street, you’re bound to find one not too far from you.
-If your usual route doesn’t take you past any of these places, look out for Change Please’s new coffee blends next time you’re in Sainsbury’s.
-They even feature the life story of the people who made them!
+With coffee carts and stations set up in Borough Market, Elephant Park, Canary Wharf, Here East, and Peckham, you’re bound to find one not too far from you.
+If your usual route doesn’t take you past any of these places, look out for Change Please’s coffee blends next time you’re in Sainsbury’s or order some from their website.

 Ultimately, if you’re a fan of coffee and you’d like the world to be a better place, then grab your morning caffeine fix somewhere that could really make a difference.
 Who knew that changing the world would taste so good?